 Next, soil to be salvaged will be removed with scrapers in advance of one years anticipated excavation.
 Maintaining optimum vegetation cover as excavation progresses over the site, will aid in maintaining overall site stability.
 Salvaged soil will be stockpiled on the excavation perimeters.
-The stockpile will not exceed 25 feet in width or 3 feet in height, and all final slopes will be at 3h:lv.
-Excess soil to be set aside as additional reserves for reclamation will be stockpiled in areas identified under Exhibit C - 5, Soils Map.
-Excess soil stockpiles will have 3h:lv slopes, and stockpile height will be limited by the area extent to which they are confined, and by the percent slope as indicated.
+The stockpile will not exceed 25 feet in width or 3 feet in height, and all final slopes will be at 3h:lv. slopes, and stockpile height will be limited by the area extent to which they are confined, and by the percent slope as indicated.
 All remaining excess soil will be stockpiled at plant site locations and made available for sale.
 Soil volume records will be maintained to assure adequate soil replacement depth.
-Stabilization of soil stockpiles, soil replacement depths, and other soil management information is detailed under Exhibit I ~ Soils Information.
+Stabilization of soil stockpiles, soil replacement depths, and other soil management information is detailed under Exhibit I - Soils Information.

 Following soil salvage, excavation will proceed to remove the aggregate deposit and transport it to one of the plant site/deposit stockpile areas for processing.
-All earth moving operations utilize modern earth-moving equipment, including (but not limited to): scrapers, front-end loaders, shovels, draglines, buildozers, backhoes, haulers, and other equipment of various makes, sizes, and capacities.
+All earth moving operations utilize modern earthmoving equipment, including (but not limited to): scrapers, front-end loaders, shovels, draglines, bulldozers, backhoes, haulers, and other equipment of various makes, sizes, and capacities.

 As excavation advances, grading of the perimeter will occur concurrently with mining.
-Only the advancing pit wall will be steeper than 3h:1v (with the exception of areas of excavation greater than 10 feet below the final anticipated pond water level, where slopes may approach 2h:1v).
-All other slopes will be maintained at 3h:1v, or flatter.
-Some slope anomalies may occur where slopes exceed 3h:1v, but not steeper than 2h:1v.
+Only the advancing pit wall will be steeper than 3h:lv (with the exception of areas of excavation greater than 10 feet below the final anticipated pond water level, where slopes may approach 2h:lv).
+All other slopes will be maintained at 3h:lv, or flatter.
+Some slope anomalies may occur where slopes exceed 3h:lv, but not steeper than 2h:lv.
 Such anomalies will generally not exceed 25 linear feet, but may occur within five feet above to ten feet below the anticipated final elevation of the water in the resulting ponds.
 This is contrary to Rule 6.1 (f), and is mentioned, not in an effort to circumvent the rule, but to allow some room for error.
 Such anomalies will not exceed 10% of the total linear feet of the final shoreline for each individual pond, resulting in an allowance of 10% slope error.

 Before excavation can occur to any significant extent, and in order to mine the resulting pits in a dry condition, dewatering must occur.
 Eventually, dewatering trenches are created at the bottom of the pit floor.
-Water is discharged at points identified on Exhibit C - 7, Water Resources Map.
+Water is discharged at points identified on Exhibit C-7C3 and C4, Water Resources Map.
 The dewatering of pits is discussed in detail under Exhibit G - Water Resources.
 The dewatering trenches will not be backfilled in order to add to the irregularity of the resulting pond bottom for enhanced aquatic habitat.